llsoftsec/llsoftsecbook/book.md

 class, or partition functions based on their signature\index{function signature}.

-For example, arm64e\index{arm64e} and pauthabi\index{pauthabi} put all C functions in a single equivalence class, see @McCall2019.
+For example, arm64e\index{arm64e} and pauthabi\index{pauthabi} put all C functions in a single equivalence class see @McCall2019.
 Examples of CFI schemes that partition C functions based on their signature include [kcfi](https://reviews.llvm.org/D119296) and
 [clang cfi](https://clang.llvm.org/docs/ControlFlowIntegrityDesign.html#forward-edge-cfi-for-indirect-function-calls).